My WHY Behind The Art of the Consult

 In the U.S. alone, over $30 billion was spent on beauty products last year.
 The medical channel?
 Just $3 billion of that.
 That percentage has stayed steady for the last two decades, even as the total spending keeps going up.

-So no, providers aren’t not “selling” — they're redirecting.
+So no, providers aren’t “selling” — they're redirecting.
 They are helping patients to stop wasting money on mismatched products and start investing in skincare that actually supports their results.
-They’re not being pushy or a salesperson.
-What they're actually being is a Skincare Hero.
+This is not pushy.
+This is not being salesy.
+This is being a Skincare Hero.

 When an intentional recommendation for a client’s skin concern is made post-facial, it is reported that up to 90% of clients will purchase a product their esthetician recommends.

-So, when the providers step up and give clients an intentional, aligned recommendation, they’re not selling.
-They’re saving them from disappointment, from wasted money, and from products that may actually delay their progress.
-They’re being a Skincare Hero.
+When providers step up and give clients an intentional, aligned recommendation, they’re saving them from disappointment, wasting money, and from products that may actually delay their progress.

 Could this be taught?